ricea/compressstream-explainer/README.md

 *   Why not simply wrap the zlib API?

     Not all platforms use zlib.
 Moreover, it is not a web-like API and it’s hard to use.
-Implementing CompressStream for zlib helps us use it more easily.
+Implementing CompressionStream for zlib helps us use it more easily.

 *   Why not support synchronous compression?